danielkermode/bloghelper/README.md

 # bloghelper
-helper scripts for my blog on github pages.
+helper scripts for my blog on github pages, written in node.js.

-Uses node.js,  `git clone` then run `npm i` to install packages.
+`git clone` then run `npm i` to install packages.

 ##commands
 Run `node dante --help` for a list of commands (created with commander npm module).